 She is having a challenge getting up and around but still has an appetite.
 How do I tell if she is in too much pain?
-She is on Tramadol for pain, but it doesn’t appear from my end that it is helping much.
+She is on Tramadol for pain, but it doesn’t appear to be helping much from my end.

 Any help is greatly appreciated!

 I understand your dilemma.
 With cancer in two limbs, pain control is the only real help you can give, but you want to make the right decisions about the quality of life for your friend.
 As long as your dog seems to be enjoying her life, these are the medications I use to control long-term pain in my patients.